 Our Values and Impact

 At SFU's Morris J. Wosk Centre for Dialogue, we believe that collaborative approaches to resolving complex issues yield the most productive solutions.
-Our hope is that this unique educational model will reveal a set of key features for dialogue-based learning.
+Our hope is that this unique educational model will reveal a set of key features for dialogue-archive-based learning.

 The Semester in Dialogue continues to have transformative impact on students, and has been highlighted as a case study by the Association of Universities and Colleges of Canada (AUCC) for how innovation can enhance Canadian undergraduate education.
 For students, this education engages them in effective action, enlightens them about career opportunities and community issues, fosters leadership, stimulates a commitment to civil society and through connections to community promotes their discovery of who they are and who they can be.